minprog/progbg2/intro/recursion/recursion.md

 This process continues until the first for-loop in level 1 is completed.
-Notice that our list is of a mutable type so there is only one list that is shared by all levels, hence the pop() function.
+Notice that our list is of a mutable type so there is only one list that is shared by all levels, hence the pop() function to remove the previously added element.

 ## Assignment: path finding